 What about the edit suites?

 Drop by during office hours for an overview of how to use the edit suite and ask us to make an account for you.
 Then sign up on the front door of the Film Board office for a time to use a particular computer.
-Then drop by the Hub and trade your membership card for a key that will let you into the edit suite.
-The Edit Suite is available almost all the time the House is open.
-Keys must be returned to the desk no later than 11:30pm the same day they are borrowed.
+At the time and date of your booking, go to the Hub and trade your membership card for a key that will let you into the edit suite.
+The Edit Suite is available most of the time the House is open.
 You are not to leave the building with the key.